 Whenever you believe in something so much and try to voice your commitment, three things can happen.
 You can become overbearing and people stop listening.
 People believe what you say, but do very little to influence others.
 Or people can relate, love, admire and help promote the things that can help the people around you.

-So what now?
-Well, from a tax professional’s perspective, first you need to decide if this is something you value.
-From strictly a selling stance, besides creating and executing a sales plan, what is most important?
+From a tax professional’s perspective, first you need to decide if a refund advance is something you value.
+When evaluating the refund advance, what is the most important aspect of it?

 Belief in your product.